iamwebwiz/laravel-developer-test/README.md

 ## Task Requirements

 1. Please use Laravel 8
+2. Everything should be done the "Laravel way" and following our coding standards here: https://64robots.notion.site/Backend-f19f189aa0964f4eb5d416785a72ac04
-2. Please test as you would in your own applications.
+3. Please test as you would in your own applications.
 PHPUnit or Pest are fine.

 ## Task Details